 A homeschool Thanksgiving isn’t lost, yet.

-So stop panicking and check out these wonderful, downloadable options for November, to prepare your family for the Thanksgiving holiday, learn a little history, and have some fun at the same time with this ready-to-go Thanksgiving unit studies.
+So stop panicking and check out these wonderful, printable options for November, to prepare your family for the Thanksgiving holiday, learn a little history, and have some fun at the same time with this ready-to-go Thanksgiving unit studies.

 Ready-to-Use Thanksgiving Unit Studies